EzeOnoky/Project-Base-Learning-7/README.md

 5. - I ensured below ports were opened on the DB server, this is to allow the web server connect to mysql on the DB Server
 ![7_12](https://github.com/EzeOnoky/Project-Base-Learning-7/assets/122687798/38e9330b-a9af-4bfc-af2e-68628ca6d4d9)

-I also ensure the binding address was set...
+I also ensured the binding address was set...

 sudo vi /etc/mysql/mysql.conf.d/mysqld.cnf